yeshua453/website/docs/controls/navigationrail.md

 ### `elevation`

 Controls the size of the shadow below the NavigationRail.

-Default value is `0.0`.
+Defaults to `0.0`.

 ### `extended`